 To keep up with more complex threats and sophisticated attacks over the past 20 years, firewalls have evolved to include Next Generation Firewall (NGFW) and Unified Threat Management (UTM) features.
 These innovations have created highly specialized appliances that are great at inspecting large amounts of data, detecting the latest malware and e-mail threats, raising alerts about DDOS attacks and helping businesses meet new, stringent compliance requirements such as PCI and HIPAA.

 In contrast, Ecessa solutions were purpose-built to facilitate communications between businesses and the outside world.
 Why?
 For connectivity.
 As more and more daily business applications were pushed to the cloud (Salesforce.com, Office 365, Google Apps, Citrix), there was a need to optimize and guarantee access to the Internet.

-Ecessa is great at combining multiple Internet connections from any provider, of any type (MPLS, T1, Cable, DSL, Wireless, etc.) into one robust pipe.
-These appliances use features such as failover, Quality of Service (QoS), load balancing, performance metrics and alerts, and software-defined wide area networking (SD-WAN) to make the most of connections and eliminate outages.
+Ecessa is great at combining multiple Internet connections from any provider, of any type (MPLS, T1, Cable, DSL, Wireless, etc.) into one robust network.
+These appliances use features such as automatic failover, Quality of Service (QoS), load balancing, performance metrics and alerts, and software-defined wide area networking (SD-WAN) to make the most of connections and eliminate outages.

 Which solution is right for my business?

 Your company may well need both.
 To keep up with increasing performance demands on your network and looming threats from outside, you will need to periodically upgrade your network to continue providing the best solutions for your internal and external clients.